CRC-1194/argo/README.md

 ?> source $HOME/.bashrc
 ```

-and `geovof-init` is set to be used.
+and `geom-vof-init` is set to be used.

 ## Running the tests